Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Support Seeking

-Percentage who actively seek help during difficulties
+Percentage of securely attached individuals who actively seek help and comfort during difficulties, leveraging their social networks.

 40%